maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<chroot>`*directory*`</chroot>`

-  Does a chroot(2)-system call on startup, which locks the process into the directory at system-level.
+  Does a chroot(2) system call on startup, which locks the process into the directory at system level.

   *Example*